 We've already seen the common ground between bone spurs and bursa.
 (They both form in response to pressure.)
 But what about cysts?
 Where do they fit into this picture?

 Well, like a bursa, a cyst, such as a ganglion cyst, is also a soft tissue sack that fills with fluid.
 But these bumps form deeper in the foot.
 (They often involve a tendon.)
 Cysts and bursa are both filled with fluid.
 Yet the fluid in a cyst is much thicker and more viscous.
 And this thick fluid makes it more difficult to drain a cyst than a bursa.
+Now, activity can cause your cyst to grow larger, so it's important to seek treatment if you want to maintain a running program or other forms of physical activity.

 Diagnosing and Treating Top of Foot Bumps in Houston, TX